Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 }
 ```

-### Run a task after each deployment of a review app
+### Run a Task After Each Deployment of a Review App

 To run a custom command after each deployment of a review app, you need to
 define a [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook